-This picture is consistent with the string description of Section~\ref{sec:strings} emerging near the boundary in Frame~1 rather than in the deep interior.
-As $z\to 0$ the open string masses $M_{ij} = T^{1/2}|z^{(i)}-z^{(j)}|\to 0$ and the entire higher-spin tower becomes degenerate, realising a higher-spin enhancement point at the chiral transition analogous to the tensionless string limit of Vasiliev theory~\cite{Vasiliev2003}.
-Far from presenting a structural problem, this is precisely consistent with standard holographic intuition: the boundary $z\to 0$ is where the boundary CFT is most strongly coupled (at the chiral fixed point), and the condition $\ell_\mathrm{S}\sim \ell_\mathrm{AdS}$ for stringy corrections to dominate is satisfied there.
-The classical bulk gravity regime $\ell_\mathrm{P}\ll \ell_\mathrm{S}\ll\ell_\mathrm{AdS}$ is realised at intermediate $z$, away from both the boundary and the deep interior, where the spin-1 condensate dominates and the composite fields propagate as nearly free massive particles on the emergent AdS$_3$ geometry, the tractable weakly interacting regime identified in the introduction.
+This picture is consistent with the string description of~\cite{CompanionStrings} emerging near the Frame~1 boundary rather than in the deep interior.
+Specifically, as $z\to 0$ the higher-spin tower degenerates at the chiral transition analogous to the tensionless limit of Vasiliev theory~\cite{VasilievReview}, precisely where the boundary CFT is most strongly coupled and $\ell_\mathrm{S}\sim\ell_\mathrm{AdS}$.
+The classical bulk gravity regime $\ell_\mathrm{P}\ll\ell_\mathrm{S}\ll\ell_\mathrm{AdS}$ is realized at intermediate $z$, where the spin-1 condensate dominates and the composites propagate as nearly free massive particles: the tractable weakly interacting regime identified in the introduction.